KSmanis/ksmanis.github.io/projects/qttt.md

 Game rules: [https://en.wikipedia.org/wiki/Quantum_tic-tac-toe#Gameplay](https://en.wikipedia.org/wiki/Quantum_tic-tac-toe#Gameplay)

-This app was developed as part of my [diploma thesis](/essays/qttt) in the Department of Electrical and Computer Engineering of the University of Patras.
+This app was developed as part of my [MEng thesis](/essays/qttt) in the Department of Electrical and Computer Engineering of the University of Patras.

 <hr/>